Health & Wellbeing 2022

 In the summer of 2021 Y Tŷ Celf worked with Platform4Change to pilot a programme of 14 arts and craft sessions for the young people Platfform work with.
 Platfform are a mental health/social change charity that gives young people opportunities to share their experiences of mental health with others who face similar challenges and learn new strategies to promote their wellbeing.

 Arts Council Wales are currently funding a 12 month programme of young people’s arts & craft workshops in different mediums that explores what it means to belong, how being creative can make us feel part of something and help us to connect with self and others.

-The project will make arts and craft accessible to the community in a safe and encouraging non-judgemental environment, nurturing creative talent and enabling individuals to make social connections, explore identity, build self-esteem and confidence post lockdown.
+The project provided accessible arts and craft workshops to the community in a safe and encouraging non-judgemental environment, nurturing creative talent and enabling individuals to make social connections, explore identity, build self-esteem and confidence post lockdown.

 Affordable workshops for the general public including 3D mediums, silver and copper jewellery, woodturning, textiles, glass techniques, mosaics & 2D painting with watercolours, landscape acrylics and abstract mixed media.